 The Acadia School of Music & Arts summer program is conducted on the College of The Atlantic campus in Bar Harbor, Maine.
+The 2019 Festival will focus on Irish, Scottish, Cape Breton, Acadian, and Québecois music and dance styles, and boasts a world-class faculty.
+Major classes are offered in fiddle, songs & accompaniment, bodhran, guitar, harp, cello, flute, whistle, accordion, dance, and fiddle-making.
+Additional instruments and genres are offered as afternoon workshops.
 All of the activities surrounding the classes, meals, the evening activities, & jam sessions, also happen on campus.
 Participants are encouraged to be in residence on campus during the week if at all possible.
-Those with special needs should include a detailed, written description of those needs in the space provided on the registration form.
 There are also many options for other local accommodations.

 In 2019, the harp major will be taught by Maeve Gilchrist (http://maevegilchristmusic.com).